eag1ex/payme-app/README.md

 #### Google Firestore/Firebase

 - This application api runs on serverside firestore database, and it is served via express.js.
-- i have included api logic in example files `./server_example_invoice-api` at root of application, sorry i cannot share with you all of node.js server, i use it on my other projects.
+- i have included api logic in example files `./server_example_invoice-api` at root of application, sorry i cannot share with you all of node.js server, i use it on my other projects.<br/>

 - **Server API**

 Server api is not available on github pages, it used to be hosed on heroku and firebase free dyno, but heroku discontinued offering that service.<br/>